tierklinik-dobersberg/tech-blog/content/posts/running-remark42-on-nomad.md

 The next block in our jobspec describes a `service` but for that we need to talk about [Consul](//consul.io) first.

 Consul is, like Nomad and Vault, a product of Hashicorp.
-It provides a generic Key-Value store, Service Discovery using DNS-SD including health monitoring and more.
+It provides a generic Key-Value store, Service Discovery using DNS-SD including health monitoring and much more.
 If you have a Nomad cluster at hand chances are good you already have Consul integration set-up.

 So let's talk about the following block: